Amber Ruffin's 'Bigfoot!' musical offers hope to anyone who's been othered

 Ruffin started writing Bigfoot! in 2014.
 In an interview with NPR's Michel Martin, she talked of how her protagonist is really anyone who has ever been othered — a detail that shifted over the years she was writing the musical.
 "Bigfoot, in my mind, is a Black woman," she said.
 "Bigfoot, in my mind, is a trans person.
 Then I was like, Bigfoot, in my mind, is just all LGBTQ.
 Then I was like, Bigfoot is an immigrant."

 It's an understatement to say that Ruffin always has a lot going on.
-The comedy veteran appears on CNN's Have I Got News For You, has worked in improv in the U.S. and Europe, had her own eponymous show, authored two books and two Broadway revivals and works on Late Night with Seth Meyers for years.
+The comedy veteran appears on CNN's Have I Got News For You, has worked in improv in the U.S. and Europe, had her own eponymous show, authored two books and two Broadway revivals and works on Late Night with Seth Meyers.

 On Late Night, Meyers introduces her signature "Amber Says What" sketches in a familial way, and then she unloads whatever she's thinking about.
 She's not afraid to take on weighty subjects.
 And after the murder of George Floyd in 2020, she used her platform on Late Night to share stories of her own encounters with police.